about bodegas Robles

 The Robles family has been producing wine in Montilla-Moriles for three generations.
 The current generation, siblings Pilar, Marisa and Francis, began the first ever production of organic fortified wines in 1999 and now offer the only full range, from Fino to Pedro Ximénez in the world.

 Not satisfied with simply being organic, they track their carbon footprint, looking for ways to reduce it.
-They recently made a move to a covered composting method, after learning that their open bins had a higher environmental impact.
+They recently made a move to a covered composting method after learning that their open bins had a higher environmental impact.
 Additionally, the organic line of wines are sold both in beautifully etched, re-usable glass bottles and in BIB format.
 In this way, consumers are able to re-fill their glass bottles, cutting down on the environmental impact by reducing packaging waste and shipping weight.

 They seek to enrich their community as well as the natural world with their “Follow Your Strain” program, which allows laypeople to track the progress of an individual vine online.
 Followers are invited to visit the vineyard to assist in pruning, topping, and even harvest.
 This allows participants to develop a relationship with the natural world while also being educated about organic farming practices and the role of a healthy ecosystem in the production of good wine.

-Bodegas Robles calls their vines “godmothers,” teaching the “principals of agriculture and the virtue of patience.”
+Bodegas Robles calls their vines “godmothers,” teaching the “principles of agriculture and the virtue of patience.”
 The culmination of 75 years of family effort, their award winning wines are a true expression of the place, its history and the community who continues to make them.